< Events | Friday, October 10, 2025

 What makes a research proposal stand out?
 Where can you find the right support at the University of Toronto?

-The first instalment of the BRN’s Academic Practice Lab offers practical guidance on how to prepare and structure strong applications and proposals at the University of Toronto.
+The first session of the BRN’s Academic Practice Lab offers practical guidance on how to prepare and structure strong applications and proposals at the University of Toronto.
 Participants will gain insight into available support resources, including tri-campus development officer contacts that faculty can connect with.

 With a new application cycle for the BRN IGNITE Grant opening soon, attendees will also learn from Anna Thomas (Cycle 3.0 recipient) on her successful application journey.